coolmaksat/hvpapp/README.md

+# PhenomeNet Variant Prioritizer (PVP)
-# DeepPVP: A phenotype-based tool to annotate and prioritize disease variants in WES and WGS data: Command Line Executable
+A phenotype-based tool to annotate and prioritize disease variants in WES and WGS data

 ## Software and Hardware requirements
  - At least 32 GB RAM.